Immaculate Heart of Mary Catholic School offers three of the major European languages: French, German and Spanish.

 The Monona Herald citizen article on the IHM World Language Program in spring 2015, highlighted the skills taught in foreign language.

 Students in the Preschool through the 2nd grade receive Spanish instruction for 30 minutes per week.
 Because many of the children at this level are unable to read the focus is on vocabulary, pronunciation and culture.
 Our Spanish teacher, Mrs. Blahnik is a native speaker of Spanish and has traveled widely in Spanish speaking countries.
 Spanish is one of the two predominant romance languages and this early introduction helps young learners develop an understanding of Spanish culture and some common words.

-View a short video: Spanish class in 1st grade
+View a short video of Spanish class in 1st grade:

 French is taught by Mrs. Linsenmeyer in grades 3-5 for 30 minutes per week.
 The older elementary students are taught with an emphasis on reading and writing skills in addition to speaking/listening skills and culture.
 Mrs. Linsenmeyer has traveled widely in France and is able to share with students the way native speakers act, behave and communicate in their culture.

 View a short video of French in 5th grade: